taupiqueur/chrome-shortcuts/docs/manual.md

 `bookmarkTab` | Save selected tabs as bookmarks | `⌃ D` | `⌘ D` | `⇧ KeyD`
 `bookmarkSession` | Save the current session as bookmarks | `⌃ ⇧ D` | `⇧ ⌘ D` | `⇧ KeyB`

+> [!NOTE]
-**Note**: If Chrome notifications are enabled, Shortcuts will show you a message for created bookmarks.
+> If Chrome notifications are enabled,
+> Shortcuts will show you a message for created bookmarks.

 ### Reading list